 Joy has held senior public sector roles across a number of social policy areas including, health, immigration and Indigenous affairs.
 Joy has also held chief executive roles in the non-government sector in the field of Aboriginal health and community services.

 Joy has an MBA and is a member of the Board’s Programs and Partnerships Committee.

 Director since 2015

 Helen is an expert in public health and development and social policy with a special focus on infectious diseases.
 She has been involved in the work of a range of key national and international health and development organisations.
-Based in Geneva from 2005, until her retirement in 2014, Helen worked as Deputy CEO at the Global Fund to Fight AIDS, Tuberculosis and Malaria and then at Gavi, The Vaccine Alliance.
+Based in Geneva from 2005 until her retirement in 2014, Helen worked as Deputy CEO at the Global Fund to Fight AIDS, Tuberculosis and Malaria and then at Gavi, The Vaccine Alliance.
 She was appointed an Officer in the Order of Australia in 2017.

 In the early 1990s Helen managed the National Communicable Diseases Program in the Australian Department of Health.
 For seven years prior to moving to Geneva she headed up the Australian Government Office for Aboriginal and Torres Strait Islander Health.
 Now based in Melbourne, Helen has an honorary appointment as Associate Professor at the Nossal Institute for Global Health and the University of Melbourne.
 Helen is a board member of the Burnet Institute, and the Chair of The Fred Hollows Foundation’s Programs and Partnerships Committee.

 Les was elected to the Board in 2010, serving as Chair until February 2013 and again from May 2014.
 An economist with a Master of Arts, Les has worked in government, the private sector, tertiary education and the trade union movement, and has authored two books.
 He has been the Director of over 20 companies in Australia, the UK, Europe and Asia.